nickmpaz/pynet-user-guide/README.md

 ### Pynet Module

 The Module provides an easy way to interact with your devices and their data from your python scripts or modules.

+    from pynet import Pynet
+    p = Pynet()

 Tasks like listing your devices become as easy as:

-    pynet.list_devices()
+    p.list_devices()

 ## Getting started